AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/tools-for-communication.md

 ### #open-scpca Slack channel

 As part of onboarding, we will add you to the `#open-scpca` channel in our [Cancer Data Science Slack](https://cancer-data-science.slack.com/).
-After joining, please feel free to send a message to  introduce yourself to the community!
+After joining, please feel free to send a message on `#open-scpca` to  introduce yourself to the community!

 ### When to Use the Slack Channel